 Width x Length

-In order to get an impression of the colour that will be produced using a particular film, the chosen light source should be shined through the relevant colour from the colour samples onto a surface.
-Just holding the film in front of your eyes and looking into the light will usually give a false impression.
+In order to get an impression of the light colour generated by a colour filter film, the light is shone onto a surface by the corresponding colour pattern.
+Simply holding the light in front of the eye usually creates a false impression.